MolecularNeurobiology/LOOPER/README.md

 1. Real-time data collection using a LabJack analog to digital interface
 1. Real-time detection of breathing and heartbeat
-1. Automated control of experiment steps via communications with an arduino microcontroller and robotics components
+1. Automated control of experiment steps via communications with an Arduino microcontroller and robotics components
-1. Calibration air injections with a roboticly actuated micropipette
+1. Calibration air injections with a robotically actuated micropipette
 1. Initiation of gas challenges with valve controls and motorized placement of gas exposure outlets
 1. Identification of sustained apnea
 1. Automated transition back to room air